Pazar, Rize: Climate

-Pazar has an oceanic climate (Köppen: Cfb.
-The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
+Pazar has an humid subtropical climate (Köppen: Cfa).
+The climate in this area is characterized by mild temperatures and an abundance of precipitation, especially during fall.

 History

 The first recorded occupation is the trading colony Αθήνα established here by the Ancient Greeks of Miletos in the 8th century BC.
 Along with the rest of what is now Rize Province, Athina then became part of the Roman Empire and its successors the Byzantine Empire and the Empire of Trebizond until it was brought into the Ottoman Empire by Mehmet II in 1461, although this coast was always vulnerable to pirates and threats of invaders from across the nearby Caucasus.
 Indeed, for two years during the First World War Atina was occupied by Russia.